-4.11.2.
 Traveler Information - Desirables

-4.11.2.1.
+4.11.1.42.
 The data sharable with the 511 website and 511 app should include freeway traffic speed indicators.

-Out of the box, data feeds are available through a REST API and can be accessed by the 511 system.
+Q-Free exceeds this requirement.
+Data feeds are available through a REST API and can be accessed by the 511 system.
 A feed is available for detector data.
 The feed includes volume, occupancy, and speed.

-The ILOG ATIS website and mobile app are capable of displaying freeway traffic speed indicators, as provided by the ATMS.
+The ILOG 511 platform website and mobile app are capable of displaying freeway traffic speed indicators, as provided by the ATMS.
 The method by which these indicators are displayed will be discussed during the design period of the system setup.

-4.11.2.2.
+4.11.1.43.
 The data sharable with the 511 website and 511 app should include arterial traffic speed information gathered by the ATMS or 3rd party provider.

-Out of the box, data feeds are available through a REST API and can be accessed by the 511 system.
+OpenTMS meets this requirement.
+Data feeds are available through a REST API and can be accessed by the 511 system.
 A feed is available for detector data.
 The feed includes volume, occupancy, and speed.

-The ILOG ATIS website and mobile app are capable of displaying arterial traffic speed information, as provided by the ATMS.
+The ILOG 511 platform website and mobile app are capable of displaying arterial traffic speed information, as provided by the ATMS.
 If speed data from the ATMS is desired in addition to Google Traffic, then the method by which these indicators are displayed will be discussed during the design period of the system setup.

-4.11.2.3.
+4.11.1.44.
 The data sharable with the 3rd Party Information Dissemination entities should include freeway occupancy. (if available)

-Out of the box, data feeds are available through a REST API and can be accessed by 3rd parties.
+OpenTMS meets this requirement.
+Data feeds are available through a REST API and can be accessed by 3rd parties.
 A feed is available for detector data.
 The feed includes volume, occupancy, and speed.

-The ILOG ATIS is capable of distributing this data to third-party entities, if WVDOH does not want it to be accessed directly from the ATMS.
+The ILOG 511 platform is capable of distributing this data to third-party entities, if WVDOH does not want it to be accessed directly from the ATMS.

-4.11.2.4.
+4.11.1.45.
 The data sharable with the 3rd Party Information Dissemination entities should include arterial traffic speed information gathered by the ATMS. (if available)

-Out of the box, data feeds are available through a REST API and can be accessed by 3rd parties.
+OpenTMS meets this requirement.
+Data feeds are available through a REST API and can be accessed by 3rd parties.
 A feed is available for detector data.
 The feed includes volume, occupancy, and speed.

-The ILOG ATIS is capable of distributing this data to third-party entities, if WVDOH does not want it to be accessed directly from the ATMS.
+The ILOG 511 platform is capable of distributing this data to third-party entities, if WVDOH does not want it to be accessed directly from the ATMS.

-4.11.2.5.
+4.11.1.46.
 The ATMS should include capability of generating the messages to display travel time estimates for DMS locations in the network.

-Out of the box, OpenTMS has the ability to display travel times on DMS.
+OpenTMS meets this requirement.
+OpenTMS has the ability to display travel times on DMS.
 Travel time messages are configured with a specially formatted travel time template configured through the sign module devices' travel time message tab.
 Creating a travel time message is similar to creating a standard message with the exception of a double hashtag (##) that represents the travel time to be automatically pulled and updated from an assigned segment.
 If the message is active it will be reposted.